-Voluntary Community Development and Orphanage work with Projects Abroad
+Voluntary Community Development work with Projects Abroad

 Some volunteers work in larger state-run care centres, whilst others may be placed in smaller care homes, day care centres and homes for mentally and physically disabled children.
 Volunteers can also work with HIV/AIDS patients on a challenging HIV/AIDS control programme.

-During term time, the majority of children at orphanages and care homes attend school during the day.
+During term time, the majority of children at care homes attend school during the day.
 Most volunteers choose to accompany the children and help out at the school or kindergarten during these hours, assisting the teachers with basic numeracy and literacy education.
 If you’re happy to get your hands dirty it may also be possible to stay at the centre and assist the house mother with cleaning and general house duties whilst the older children are at school, however, the level of interaction with the children will be less if you do this.

 Day care centres often struggle with the limited resources and limited staff available to care for the children.
 Extra sets of hands can be extremely valuable to assist the care givers in their duties and organise daily activities with the children including basic learning (numeracy and literacy) along with early childhood development and hygiene awareness activities.